apache/gravitino/content/ApacheWay/NavigatingASFIncubation/README.md

 `target/generated-slides/index.html`

 Just open the `index.html` in a browser to view the slides.

+Some features require the slides to be viewed via a http/https url you can do this by running:

+`mvn jetty:run-exploded`

+And goto `http://127.0.0.1/index.html` in a browser to view.

 Some key shortcuts that may help you give a presentation: